dedunu/tech/_posts/2021-03-17-article-of-association-template-sri-lanka.md

 ---
 layout: post
-title: Article of Association Template for Sri Lankan Private Limited Companies
+title: "Article of Association Template for Sri Lankan Private Limited Companies"
 ---

 Recently, I registered a private limited company in Sri Lanka.
 My experience was surprisingly smooth.
 I could do all the paperwork online.
 Almost all the documents are generated via the online system called EROC.
 Payments can be done by cards too.